SNFU: Reformation, Epitaph years (1991–1998)

 To satisfy their contract with Cargo, in 1991 SNFU released The Last of the Big Time Suspenders, comprising live, demo, and studio-outtake tracks.
 The Belkes, Chinn, Creager, and Card reformed the band, initially planning only a supporting promotional tour.
 The tour was successful, however, and they reactivated the band several months later.

 The Belkes joined Chinn, Card, and new bassist Ken Fleming (formerly of the Winnipeg-based skate punk band The Unwanted) in Vancouver in June 1992.
-But Card suffered from substance abuse problems, and Dave Rees (formerly of the Wheat Chiefs and SNFU tour mates Broken Smile) replaced him in October.
+Card, however, suffered from substance abuse problems, and Dave Rees (formerly of the Wheat Chiefs and SNFU tour mates Broken Smile) replaced him in October.
 This lineup completed an extensive European tour.
-The members dismissed Fleming late that year due to personality conflicts; Wheat Chiefs bassist Rob Johnson joined thereafter.
+The members dismissed Fleming late that year due to personality conflicts, and Wheat Chiefs bassist Rob Johnson joined.

 In 1993, the band signed a three-record deal with Epitaph Records, an independent label on the cusp of mainstream success through The Offspring and Rancid.
 SNFU entered a period of heavy activity.
 They released two demos for their next album as the "Beautiful, Unlike You and I" EP on Hom Wreckerds Music.
 The album, Something Green and Leafy This Way Comes, appeared in 1993.
-Their music from this era was increasingly melodic, influenced by new directions in third-wave punk that they themselves helped to develop.
+Their music from this era was increasingly melodic, influenced by new directions in third-wave punk that they themselves had helped to develop.
 They toured with Green Day and Bad Religion and received opening support from Korn and Tool.

-In 1995, the band released The One Voted Most Likely to Succeed.
-They hoped the record would succeed comparably to other third-wave punk albums, but it did not chart.
+In 1995, SNFU released The One Voted Most Likely to Succeed.
+They hoped the record would sell comparably to other third-wave punk albums, but it did not chart.
 Nonetheless, critics acknowledge it as a "classic of '90s punk" in which the veteran musicians "handle the record's more difficult material with grace and power."
 The band released the Dave Ogilvie-produced follow-up FYULABA in 1996, which received mixed reviews.

 Epitaph did not renew the band's contract after it expired late in 1997.
 As a stopgap, SNFU issued Let's Get It Right the First Time, a faux-live album co-released by Megaforce Records and their own Rake Records.
 In March 1998, Rees and Brent Belke both departed to pursue careers in film and television.